Oil on Copper

 1

-2019 SOLD for £ 4.6M including premium
+2019 SOLD for £ 4.6M by Sotheby's

-This extremely narrative scene shows the moment when Diana had just sent her spell to the hunter.
+This narrative scene from Ovid shows the moment when Diana had just sent her spell to the hunter.
 She is identified by the crescent moon above her head.
 Now that the risk is neutralized, these ladies resume their activities as if nothing had happened, displaying in full light their quiet nudity.

 For Actaeon, nothing works anymore.
 His tall silhouette in the dim light is already head dressed with stag antlers.
 His dogs are agitated.
 A few moments later, when the metamorphosis will be complete, they will devour him.